WiCi-Lab/MTN/README.md

 * DRSN.py: a baseline network architecture based on the DRSN model.<br/>
 * Benchmarks.py: A preliminary version based on the Transformer model.<br/>

 Specifically, you can run the “main.py” or "main_STN.py" file to train the hybrid-field cascaded channel estimation network, and then test the channel estimation performance under different SNR conditions, in which the model training and test code have been integrated into the main function.
-To enhance the readability of the provided scripts, We also have added the necessary code annotation.
+To enhance the readability of the provided scripts, we also have added the necessary annotations.

 ## Notes